 By Megan J. Anderson from Packing up the Pieces

-Tucked away in the Czech Republic’s overlooked South Moravian region is the stunning Lednice Palace.
+The stunning Lednice Palace is tucked away in the Czech Republic’s overlooked South Moravian region.
 This chateau is in the middle of the country’s largest wine-producing region and is easiest to reach by car.
-With adorable wine immersed villages like Mikulov and Znojmo close by, combine a stop at Lednice Palace on a road trip through the diverse countryside of the Czech Republic.
+With adorable wine-immersed villages like Mikulov and Znojmo close by, combine a stop at Lednice Palace on a road trip through the diverse countryside of the Czech Republic.